Investing in period-friendly schools to protect girls’ futures:

 Olupot Patrick Epudu, Youth Leader at South Teso Pentecostal Assemblies of God.

-As part of the training, we will also challenge harmful norms that often restrict girls and women participating within society, whilst menstruating.
+As part of the training, we challenge harmful norms that often restrict girls and women participating within society.

 Interviews with school pupils, regardless of gender, frequently described periods as ‘dirty’, ‘shameful’, and that girls should be excluded from community events, including Places of Worship, whilst on their periods.

-We’ve developed specific ‘myth-busting’ lesson plans to help pupils explore many of these negative beliefs, and look at the facts and religious texts (where appropriate) behind them.
+We’ve developed specific ‘myth-busting’ lesson plans to help pupils explore many of these misconceptions, and look at the facts and religious texts (where appropriate) behind them.

-As a result, we have recorded a significant reduction in instances of period-shaming in schools that have participated in teaching Sexual Reproductive and Menstrual Health to their pupils.
+As a result, we have recorded a significant reduction in instances of period-shaming and harassment in schools that have participated in teaching Sexual Reproductive and Menstrual Health to their pupils.

-And yet 83% of district primary schools across Kumi do not have changing facilities, which are often referred to as necessary for girls’ to have privacy and space to handle menstruation, away from peering eyes, and dark, cramped and smelly latrines.
+83% of schools across Kumi do not have changing facilities, which are often referred to as necessary for girls’ to have privacy and space to handle menstruation, away from peering eyes, and dark, cramped and smelly latrines.

 91% of rural Uganda does not have access to plumbed water, therefore relying on rain-water collection, bore wells and underground springs.